riffomonas/RR_R25_2014/research_plan.md

 module on appropriate design of animal studies to be taken immediately prior to beginning such work.
 Describe the plans for piloting the training module.

+**Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.**

+***Introduction.***

+***Justification & Feasibility***
+*_Review of Relevant Literature_*
+*_Preliminary Studies_*

+***Research Design***

+The goal of these modules is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral presentations.
+These modules will be developed, evaluated, and refined by engaging microbiome researchers across a wide network that we have established through previous engagement with the research community.
+These modules will be the basis for establishing a community-supported resource devoted to disseminating best practices in performing microbiome research.
+The area of microbiome research is a relatively young field that has been largely driven by advances in sequencing technology.
+The past decade has witnessed significant changes in the field and it is equally likely that similar changes will occur over the next decade.
+Since traditional curricula have not been able to keep up with these advances, there is an urgent need to develop and disseminate such modules.
+Therefore, we will use this project as a starting point to establish a resource that is supported by the research community to develop and disseminate best practices as they relate to performing microbiome research.

 ### Objective
 Create a module to teach individuals and research teams how to create